-Billions of people worldwide use their Androids every day, but they might not be making the most of their devices.
+Billions worldwide use their Androids every day, but they might not be making the most of their devices.
 To be exact, Statista says there are 1.6 billion people with Androids, so if you use one, you’re in good company.
 One huge draw is the array of apps you can’t get anywhere else.

 Tap or click here for eight of the coolest Android exclusive apps.
 Many users argue that Android is superior to iPhone because of its functionality and freedom of choice.
-Others love Android because of the diverse, user-friendly features that can make life easier.
+Others love Android because of the diverse, user-friendly features that make life easier.

 Some of these features are hidden away, though.
 That’s why we put together some of the best Android features you might not know.
 Check them out to see what you’re missing.

 1. Use Google Assistant while you wait on hold